Princesses Nubiennes: Background

 Sisters Helene and Celia Faussart, who went on to form Les Nubians, were born in Paris to a French father and a Cameroonian mother.
-They spent their early childhoods in Paris, before moving to Chad for seven years; while there, they became interested in the music of West Africa.
+They spent their early childhoods in Paris, before moving to Chad for seven years; while there, they became interested in the music of Africa & the diaspora.
 Celia experienced bullying at school for her African heritage and turned to jazz music as a creative outlet; Helene exposed her to artists such as Ella Fitzgerald and Louis Armstrong.
 After their father died, Celia moved in with Helene, and the two began singing together.
 Due to their young age and lack of formal training, they initially struggled to find musicians to perform with; some groups offered them the chance to sing backing vocals, but they refused.
 They ultimately formed an a capella group as well as an Afrocentric cultural collective called Les Nouveaux Griots.
-Les Nubians were an outgrowth of the collective; they selected their name in honor of Nubia, the first known Black civilization.
+Les Nubians were co-founders of the collective; they selected their name in honor of Nubia, the first known Black civilization.

 The duo recorded their debut album at the Soul II Soul studio in England, with the help of producer Lee Hamblin.
 They noted that, although they drew inspiration from American soul artists in writing the album, they didn't seek to simply adapt English-language R&B songs to French, and instead wanted to write songs that "sound good" in their native language.
-They initially hoped to sign to record label Virgin France, but after that label declined, they signed to Higher Octave Music, a smaller label in California, after executives heard the duo's performance in Japan.
+They initially signed with record label Virgin France, and were distributed in the US by Higher Octave Music, a smaller label in California, after executives heard the duo's performance in Japan.